tulane-cmps6610/problemset-02-template/problemset-02.md

       the solutions in $O(n^{1.1})$ time.

     What is the work and span of these algorithms?
-For the span, just assume that it is the same as the work to combine solutions.
+For the span, just assume that it is the same as the work to combine solutions (i.e. the non-recursive quantity).
     Which algorithm would you choose?
 Why?

+.
+.
+.
+.
+.

 4. Suppose that for a given task you are choosing between the following three algorithms: